heutelbeck/sapl-policy-engine/sapl-documentation/2_1_AuthorizationSubscriptions.md

 Policy Information Points (PIPs) often need credentials to access external data sources during policy evaluation.
 For example, a PIP may need an API key to query a patient database, or a token to call an external risk-scoring service.
 These credentials are sensitive and must be handled with care:

-- They must **never appear in policies** - hardcoding credentials in policy text is a security risk and makes credential rotation impossible.
+- They must **never appear in policies**.
+Hardcoding credentials in policy text is a security risk and makes credential rotation impossible.
-- They must **never appear in logs or decision output** - SAPL automatically redacts secrets from all serialization and logging.
+- They must **never appear in logs or decision output**.
+SAPL automatically redacts secrets from all serialization and logging.
-- They must be **available to PIPs at evaluation time** - without credentials, PIPs cannot fetch the attributes policies need.
+- They must be **available to PIPs at evaluation time**.
+Without credentials, PIPs cannot fetch the attributes policies need.

 The `secrets` field solves this by providing a **secure side-channel** for passing credentials to PIPs without exposing them in policies, logs, or authorization decisions.